Manage batches of items in a Push source

 A successful response (200 OK) has no content, but indicates that the content update was successfully uploaded to the Amazon S3 file container.

-Uploading a batch of push operations into a file container
+The following example shows how to upload a batch of push operations into a file container.

 x-amz-server-side-encryption: AES256